7-Factors-to-Consider-When-Purchasing-A-Medical-Suction-Machine

 A suction machine is a key component of any medical toolkit.
 In hospital settings, it prevents aspiration and protects the airway during medical procedures ranging from routine to revolutionary.
-SSCOR offers a range of suction devices for every agency and need.
+SSCOR offers a range of suction devices for every agency and in every need.

-Portability
+1. Portability

 EMS providers must likewise be able to travel to patients, rather than risking patient safety and stability by transporting patients to the truck.
 Portable suction units enable you to travel to your patients, offering faster and safer stabilizing care.